South Carolina eviction prevention and homeless assistance programs.

 The currently homeless can explore shelters and transitional living centers across South Carolina.
 They will help stabilize their living situation will they attend case management, such as financial workshops, job training, and career counseling sessions.

 Once the client is stabilized, a social worker from the non-profit will help them find a low income apartment to live in or some other lodging.
 They will also usually explore the current waiting list for HUD section 8 housing vouchers.
 Occasionally there may be some funds offered to pay some of the security deposit or a portion of the rent on the new home, but this will be limited.
+If needed, finding additional information on short term transitional housing locations.

 Some of the non-profits, charities, and community action agencies in South Carolina to call on are below.
 Many participated in the formal federal government homeless prevention and repaid rehousing program.
 If a center is not in your town or city, some agencies will offer referrals.